A data scalable augmented Lagrangian KKT preconditioner for large scale inverse problems: Numerical results

 are taken for a collection of points $\{x_\ind \in \Omega\}_{\ind=1}^{\nobs}$, shown in Figure \ref{fig:true_exact_obs}.
 Noise is not included in the inverse problem since we are interested in preconditioners for the low noise, high data, small regularization limit.
 The regularization operator is defined by

 where $\Delta_N$ is the Laplacian operator with Neumann boundary conditions discretized by the finite element method, and $t=1/10$.
-The combined operator $R^*R$ is used directly; in fact, the solution algorithm does not require $R$ explicitly.
+The combined operator $R^*R$ is used directly; in fact, the solution algorithm does not require $R$ explicitly.\footnote{Both $A$ and $R^*R$ should be viewed as finite dimensional discretizations of densely defined unbounded operators acting $L^2(\Omega)$.}

 The true source field, $q_\text{true}$, used to generate the observations, $y_\ind$, is a grayscale image of the Peter O'Donnell Jr.\ building at the University of Texas at Austin, scaled to contain values in $[0,1]$, and shown in Figure \ref{fig:true_exact_obs}.
 The combination of sharp edges and smooth features in this image make this an ideal test case for highly informative data and small regularization.